osrf-migration/gazebo-wiki/Profiling and Benchmarking Gazebo.md

 Note: Linux Graphics Debugger has been deprecated in favor of Nsight: https://developer.nvidia.com/nsight-graphics

+With either method, the executable must be launched from within the Graphics Debugger or Nsight context.
+Due to the way that we use OGRE, it may be necessary to change the frame end command to `glFlushMappedBufferRange` or equivalent, otherwise the debugger cannot accurately detect the end of frames.

 # OGRE Profiler #

 OGRE has a built-in profiler, but it must be enabled as part of the build process (release versions of OGRE do not have it).